-NGFS Scenarios Orderly Disorderly Hot House World

-Assumes that climate policies are Assumes that climate policies are not Assumes that only currently

-· implemented criteria are

-, , , maintained.
-Nationally Determined

-, and the second Contributions are not met.

-, , Emissions grow until 2080, leading

-, , , to 3°C+ of warming and severe

-physical risks.
-This includes

-, irreversible changes such as sea

-iovv. level rise.
+NGFS Scenarios Orderly Disorderly Hot House World introduced early and gradually become more stringent.
+Net CO2 emissions are zero by 2070, with a 67% probability of limiting global warming below 2°C. Both physical and transition risks are relatively Assumes that climate policies are not introduced until 2030.
+Since actions are taken relatively late and limited by available technologies, emission 1 reductions must be sharper than in the Orderly scenario to limit warming to the same target.
+The result is a higher transition risk.
+Assumes that only currently implemented criteria are maintained.
+Nationally Determined Contributions are not met.
+Emissions grow until 2080, leading to 3°C+ of warming and severe physical risks.
+This includes irreversible changes such as sea level rise.